annashipman/annashipman.github.io/_posts/2019-12-30-effective-executive.md

 This is not the leadership of brilliance and genius but the  more modest leadership of dedication, determination and serious purpose.

 Common people achieving uncommon results.
 It goes from mechanics, to attitudes, values and character; from procedure to commitment.
-As executives work towards being effective they raise the sights of their own and others and raise the performance level of the organisation.

 The task of the executive is not to change human beings but to multiply performance of everyone by putting strengths to work.

 Put into the leadership position the person who can do the pace-setting job.
+As executives work towards being effective they raise the sights of their own and others and raise the performance level of the organisation.

 ## I loved this book

 A lot of it really resonated with my own views about discipline, prioritisation and focusing on the strategic solution rather than solving problems on a case-by-case basis.
-It also promises a utopian vision of not running around all the time fighting fires: "A well managed plant is a quiet place, a well managed organisation is a dull one."
+It promises a utopian vision of not running around all the time fighting fires: "A well managed plant is a quiet place, a well managed organisation is a dull one."